jvillste/dali/doc/db.md

 ## TODO

+* It should be possible to calculate transactions parent parts based on (:brances db) and the branch and transaciton number of the desired db version.
+There should not be a need to know every transactions parents.

 * Client applications need an in memory database that refers to a server database as a basis on which local branch is developed.
 Eventually the local transactions are squashed and sent to the server as a single transaction.
 The local branch is rebased periodically to take in to account the server changes between the branching and the transacting of the server.

 * All transactions can be saved in to the same index
   * the transaction ids should be sorted in topological order
   * links between branches must be stored separately
   * merging two graphs would invalidate the old indexes.
-If the old indexes are kept separate, they can be kept i caches
+If the old indexes are kept separate, they can be kept in caches
-  *

-* transactions should have running numbering so that clients can tell if they have got all transactions and in the right order.
+* Transactions should have running numbering so that clients can tell if they have got all transactions and in the right order.